-On April 30, 2019, the Corporation amended and extended its Credit Facilities while maintaining its total facility capacity at \$375.0 million, consisting of an operating facility of \$40.0 million and a syndicated facility of \$335.0 million.
-Additional information regarding the amendments to the Credit Facilities in April 2019 can be found in the Corporation's press release dated May 1, 2019, and in the Corporation's comparative financial statements and management's discussion and analysis for the year ended December 31, 2019, which can be found on SEDAR.
+On April 30, 2019, the Company amended and extended its credit agreement with its lenders ("Credit Agreement") governing its available credit facilities ("Credit Facilities") while maintaining its total facility capacity at \$375.0 million, consisting of an operating facility of \$40.0 million and a syndicated facility of \$335.0 million.
+A copy of the Credit Agreement (and its subsequent restatement and amendments) is available on SEDAR.
+Additional information regarding the amendments to the Credit Facilities in April 2019 can be found in the Company's press release dated May 1, 2019, and in the Company's comparative financial statements and management's discussion and analysis for the year ended December 31, 2019, which can be found on SEDAR.